Why are most Nigerian graduates unemployable?

 She had to actually learn all those skills & resources she didn't bother with back in Nigeria due to combined students’ efforts.

-She had to read all those textbooks she never bothered with in her Nigerian university in order to excel at her program.
+She had to read all those textbooks she never bothered with in her Nigerian university to excel at her program.

 Correcting her 3rd mistake